SteveLRojas/8X-RIPTIDE_Assembler/README.md

   * Fixed bug that caused incorrect rotation value for ADD, AND, and XOR instructions.
   * Fixed bug that caused EQU defines to replace only the first instance in each line.
   * Added error checking in MOVE, ADD, AND, and XOR instructions to ensure valid registers.
+  * Added optional range specifier for XEC instruction.
+   * Usage example: XEC KU_SWITCH (R6) [3].
+   * This means that XEC will branch to one of 3 locations (R6 has value from 0 to 2).
+  * Added support for char literals.

 * Usage example:
   * 8xasm test.asm output.bin